 Much like NGS enabled large-scale access to the genome and transformed science and medicine, we believe that widespread access to unbiased and deep proteomics will lead to novel biological insights, deepen understanding of health and disease, and aid functional characterization of genomic variants.
 We believe these capabilities appeal to a broad range of researchers and can lead to the creation of substantial end-market opportunities that may extend well beyond human health.
 We are initially focused on driving adoption of our Proteograph with customers in proteomics and genomics markets, who see the value of large-scale, unbiased, deep proteomics.
 Allied Market Research estimates the proteomics market was \$32 billion in 2019.
-We believe that our Proteograph will complement genomics technologies by adding critical missing information that can provide functional context to genomic variation.
+We believe that our Proteograph's unique capabilities will enable researchers to undertake studies not possible today, particularly those of larger scale.
+We also believe that our Proteograph will complement genomics technologies by adding critical missing information that can provide functional context to genomic variation.
 According to the dbSNP database, approximately 695 million individual genetic variants have been identified to date; however, fewer than 0.2% of those variants have been cataloged in the ClinVar database with a reported relationship between variation and phenotype.
 We believe unbiased, deep and large-scale proteomics can help researchers map biological function of genomic variants, identify the most impactful disease and response-specific risk factors, and accelerate discovery of molecular mechanisms of health and disease.
 We believe these capabilities will broadly appeal to researchers and entities undertaking large-scale genomics studies.
 Therefore, we believe we will attract spending from the genomics market, estimated by Technavio to be \$21 billion in 2019.
-In addition to the market and applications that apply to current proteomics and genomics over the last fifteen years.
+In addition to the markets and applications that apply to current proteomics and genomics over the last fifteen years.

 We plan to initially focus on research applications for our Proteograph Product Suite and will sell and market our Proteograph for research use only (RUO).
 We plan to commercialize our Proteograph utilizing a three phase plan that has been shown to be effective and optimal for introducing disruptive products in numerous life sciences technology markets, including NGS.
 We are currently in the first phase, during which we will collaborate with a small number of key opinion leaders in proteomics, whose assessment and validation of products can significantly influence other researchers in their respective markets.
 Our first Proteograph was delivered to one of our first collaborators in October 2020, and we delivered a second Proteograph to a collaborator in December 2020.
 In consideration of our initial collaborators' significant contributions to the development of our Proteograph Product Suite, including providing us with helpful data and feedback on our Proteograph, we have offered our early collaborators a special discount program for consumables that is not reflective of our expected commercial pricing.
 Additionally, we have provided these early collaborators with the ability to purchase our Proteograph automation instrument at a discount following the completion of the first phase of our commercialization plan.
 During the second phase, early access limited release, which we expect to commence in 2021, we plan to sell our Proteograph to select sites performing large-scale proteomics or genomics research.
-We will work closely with these sites, which we expect this phase to continue through 2021 and lead into the third phase of commercialization, broad commercialization, broad commercial availability, in early 2022.
-During the second and third phases, we expect to sell our Proteograph at list prices though we may offer volume-based discounts on consumables, consistent with industry practice.
-We believe by following this approach we can appropriately scale our operations, deliver exceptional customer experiences,
+We will work closely with these sites, which we expect will serve as models for the rest of the market, to exemplify applications that demonstrate the unique value proposition of our Proteograph.
+We expect this phase to continue through 2021 and lead into the third phase of commercialization, broad commercial availability, in early 2022.
+During the second and third phases, we expect to sell our Proteograph at list prices though we may offer volume-based discounts on consumables, consistent with industry practic